Paul Kelly (Australian rules footballer)

 Paul Kelly (born 28 July 1969) is a former Australian rules footballer, winner of the Brownlow Medal and captain of the Sydney Swans for ten seasons.
 He was and still is known to Swans fans everywhere as "Captain Courageous".

-Born and raised in Wagga Wagga, New South Wales, Kelly attended St Michaels School and initially played rugby league for Wagga Brothers but turned to Australian rules football at age 15.
+Born and raised in Wagga Wagga, New South Wales, Kelly attended St Michael's School and initially played rugby league for Wagga Brothers but turned to Australian rules football at age 15.

-Recruited to the AFL by the Swans, Kelly made his debut in 1990 after being the best player in his school, and was appointed captain in 1993 at just 23 years of age, won the Brownlow Medal (the AFL's highest individual honour) in 1995, won club best and fairests in 1992, 1993, 1996 and 1997, All-Australian selection in 1995, 1996 and 1997 (the last two as captain), and the AFL Players Association's Robert Rose Award for Most Courageous Player in 1994, 1995, 1996, 1997 and 2000.
+Recruited to the AFL by the Swans, Kelly made his debut in 1990 after being the best player in his school; was appointed captain in 1993 at just 23 years of age; won the Brownlow Medal (the AFL's highest individual honour) in 1995; won club best and fairests in 1992, 1993, 1996 and 1997; received All-Australian selection in 1995, 1996 and 1997 (the last two as captain); and earned the AFL Players Association's Robert Rose Award for Most Courageous Player in 1994, 1995, 1996, 1997 and 2000 (second only to Glenn Archer).

-Kelly led the Swans to the AFL Grand Final in 1996—its first since 1945—and was considered one of the best players in the competition during the mid-1990s, but from 1998 onwards was severely hampered by injuries.
+Kelly led the Swans to the AFL Grand Final in 1996—its first since 1945—and was considered one of the best players in the competition during the mid-1990s, but from 1998 onwards he was severely hampered by injuries.
 Kelly retired after 234 AFL games and served as the Swans runner in 2003 before retiring to his farm near Wagga Wagga.
 His autobiography, Swan Song, was published in 2003 and covers the period until his retirement from football.
-His No. 14 jumper was retired for 5 years, before it was brought out again, this time to be worn by Craig Bird.
+His No. 14 jumper was retired for 5 years before it was brought out again, this time to be worn by Craig Bird.
 The current wearer of the no. 14 jumper at the Swans is co-captain Callum Mills.

-In 2005, Kelly was on hand to present the premiership cup to Paul Roos and Barry Hall after the Swans' nailbiting 4-point Grand Final win.
+In 2005, Kelly was on hand to present the premiership cup to Paul Roos and Barry Hall after the Swans' nail-biting 4-point Grand Final win.

-In 2006, he presented the Brownlow Medal to former team mate, Adam Goodes.
+In 2006, he presented the 2006 Brownlow Medal to former teammate Adam Goodes.

-He was inducted into the Australian Football Hall of Fame in July, 2007.
+He was inducted into the Australian Football Hall of Fame in July 2007.